warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Abstract syntax tree

 An abstract syntax tree (AST) is a formal representation of an [Intent](#intent) definition.
+This is how it's created:

+1. A user defines a new Intent in the [Intent-Specific Language](#intent-specific-language).
+2. A tokenizer breaks the Intent into tokens representing the smallest elements of the [Intent-Specific Language](#intent-specific-language).
-First, a user defines a new Intent in the [Intent-Specific Language](#intent-specific-language).
-Then the [Intent Engine](#intent-engine)'s parser validates the syntactic structure of the definition and represents it as an AST, which is stored on-chain.
+3. A parser validates the syntactic structure of the definition and represents it as an AST, which is stored on-chain.

 ---